 It is increasingly common to see comparisons of React vs. Angular technologies.
 These two frameworks are growing and very popular among developers as they help build complex applications in less time.
-In this article, we will compare these React and Angular by breaking down each framework so that you can make a better decision while choosing either one.
+In this article, we will compare React and Angular by breaking down each framework so that you can make a better decision while choosing either one.

 Web application programming divides design work into two distinct parts.
 On the one hand, there is the back-end, which deals with creating the code that will manage access to databases or server functions.
-On the other side is the front-end, which has to do with the application’s final appearance on the user’s screen.
+On the other side is the front-end development, which has to do with the application’s final appearance on the user’s screen.

 What is Angular?

 Its primary function is to create Single-page application (SPA) type web applications.
 Many developers flock towards Angular as it helps users create large applications without burdening them with the hassles of maintaining them.